i-ayush-7/Amazon-Sales-Analytics-by-Power-Bi/README.md

 # Amazon Sales Analytics by Power Bi

-This dashboard summary outlines the purpose, scope, and key features of the Amazon Sales Analytics tool shown in the visual.

-***

 ## Project Summary: Amazon Sales Analytics Dashboard
 This Power BI dashboard provides a highly professional, real-time analytical platform for monitoring and evaluating Amazon's sales and product performance across key metrics and time periods.